Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/sketch.md

 In µcad, a reusable, parametric component that produces or transforms a geometry is called [*workbench*](../structure/workbench.md).

-There *three* kinds of workbenches:
+There are *three* kinds of workbenches:

 * [**sketches**](../structure/sketch.md): produce 2D geometry (e.g. a `Rect`).
 * [**parts**](../structure/part.md): produce 3D geometry, e.g. `Sphere`.
 We will create a `part` for our final Lego brick.